jechiy/hitchhiker/source/_posts/2015-04-27-how-i-built-this-thing-part-2.md

 ## Transformation process

 Now let's dig into the transformation process, Sculpin take all the files within the **source** directory (recursively), except for some folders that we are going to see later, then do the same thing as for the article file.
 Finally the result is saved in the **out_{environment}** directory depending on your environment.
 You can easily specify your environment as follow **--env={environment}** while executing **sculpin generate** , the default environment is **dev**.
-However one thing to notice here, Sculpin ignore some files and don't apply the described process to them like *CSS*, *JS*, *images* files (which the case for the **app/source/assets** folder), it simply takes them and copy them (conserving their original file hierarchy) into the output folder.
+However one thing to notice here, Sculpin ignore some files and don't apply the described process to them, like *CSS*, *JS*, *Images* files (which the case for the **app/source/assets** folder), it simply takes them and copy them (conserving their original file hierarchy) into the output folder.

 Ok, enough theory!
 To illustrate the process I'm going to take a file and explain how it get transformed to the final result!